sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 });
 ```

-To complete the shopping cart, we need to define two scope methods, one to determine the total number of items the user has placed in the shopping cart and another to determine the total cost.
+To complete the shopping cart, we need to define two scoped methods, one to determine the total number of items the user has placed in the shopping cart and another to determine the total cost.
 If you look at the shopping cart template again, you'll find these two methods: `getTotalItems()` and `getTotalCost()`.

 ```